bugrug/wut-protocol/README.md

 * Incoming UDP data is packaged in DATA packets and sent to the client.
 * Optional: DATA packets can be marked as **reliable** or **unreliable** using a header bit in the future.

-> **Note:** WebTransport datagrams can be unreliable; WUT does not implement a TCP-style buffer, unlike Wisp.
+> **Note:** WebTransport datagrams can be unreliable; LABUBU does not implement a TCP-style buffer, unlike Wisp.

 ---